-- Volunteering Wales - information on volunteering and database of opportunities in Wales - search for opportunities in your local area:
+- Volunteering Wales - Information on volunteering in Wales.
+Search for opportunities in your area

-- Wales Council for Voluntary Action - the official body for voluntary work in Wales
+- WCVA - Wales Council for Voluntary Action.
+The official body for volunteeering in Wales

-- National Trust - Make new friends and learn new skills in amazing locations by volunteering at a National Trust property.
+- National Trust - Find out about the volunteering opportunites.
+Make new friends and learn new skills

-- Barnardo’s - As the UK's biggest children's charity, Barnardo's offers a huge range of voluntary work for students.
+- Barnados - UK's biggest charity, offering a huge range of volunteering opportunities for students

-- Citizens Advice - Find out more about volunteering with us, opportunities available, and what some of our volunteers say about their experience of volunteering.
+- Citizens Advice - Find out about the volunteering opportunities available